metalwarrior665/actor-google-sheets/README.md

 This actor can be run in multiple different modes.
 Each run has to have only one specific mode.
 Mode also affects how other options work (details are explained in the specific options).

 - `replace`: If there are any old data in the sheet, they are all cleaned and then new data are imported.
 - `append`: This mode adds new data as additional rows below the old rows already present in the sheet.
-Keep in mind that no old values are ever removed or changed in this mode but the columns are recalculated so some of them may move to the right.
+Keep in mind that the columns are recalculated so some of them may move to different cells if new columns are added in the middle.
 - `modify`: This mode doesn't import anything.
 It only loads the data from your sheets and applies any of the processing you set in the options.
 - `load backup`: This mode simply loads any backup rows from previous runs (look at backup option for details) and imports it to a sheet in replace style.